madbeardman/fgmgt2travellerworldsdata/README.md

 Editing the main file, `index.js` at the top you'll find something like:

 > const sSector = 'Reft';

 > const bRefManualData = true;

-You can change the sector by editing it here, note that it's case senstive and spelling must be accurate, otherwise an error will be thrown
+You can change the sector by editing it here, note that it's case senstive and spelling must be accurate, otherwise an error will be thrown.